mikegagnon/tic-tac-toe/README.md

 1. Which move should Blue make?
 Left or right?
 2. If both Red and Blue play perfectly, how will the game end?
 Red win, Blue win, or Draw?

+#### Which move should Blue make?
+Left or right?

+Clearly, Blue should go left.
+Going right would certainly result in Red winning the game.

+#### If both Red and Blue play perfectly, how will the game end?
+Red win, Blue win, or Draw?

+The game ends in a draw.
+Here's why:

+- Blue goes left
+- Next, Red can go left or right
+  - If Red goes left, then Blue will go for a draw (right)
+  - If Red goes right, then Blue will go for a win (left)
+  - Therefore Red goes left
+- Next, Blue goes right and ends the game in a draw